unrealwork/axibase-collector/atsd-server-connection.md

 This document describes how to add a storage driver for sending data into ATSD.

+## Collector Account

+* Create [collector account](https://github.com/axibase/atsd-docs/blob/master/administration/collector-account.md) in ATSD to be used for inserting data into ATSD.

 ## HTTP Pool

-Since Axibase Collector transmits data to ATSD using http/https protocol you need to configure an HTTP connection pool by specifying connection properties as well as timeouts and limits.
+Since Axibase Collector transmits data to ATSD using http/https protocol you need to configure an HTTP connection pool by specifying connection properties as well as various timeouts and limits.

 * Open **Data Sources > HTTP Pools > Add** form.
 * Enter a pool name.